 Love letters abounded during World War II as soldiers stationed throughout Europe wrote home to loved ones left behind when they departed for the front.
 Recently discovered letters tell of a forbidden gay love.

-One such soldier was Gilbert Bradley, who fell in love while on military training and shared hundreds of love letters with his sweetheart.
+One such soldier, Gilbert Bradley, fell in love while on military training and shared hundreds of love letters with his sweetheart.

-Mr Bradley was briefly entangled with the MP Sir Paul Latham, who was imprisoned in 1941 following a court martial for “improper conduct” with three gunners and a civilian.
+After the war, Gilbert became involved briefly with MP Sir Paul Latham, previously imprisoned following a court-martial for ‘improper conduct’ with three gunners and a civilian.

-When Mr Bradley died in 2008, a house clearance company found the war-time letters and sold them to a dealer specialising in military mail.
+When Gilbert Bradley died in 2008, a house clearance company found the war-time letters and sold them to a dealer specialising in military mail.

-They were finally bought by Oswestry Town Museum, when curator Mark Hignett was searching on eBay for items connected with the town.
+Oswestry Town Museum then bought the letters.
+Curator Mark Hignett often searched eBay for items connected with the town.

-Although he’s spent “thousands of pounds” on the collection of more than 600 letters, he believes in terms of historical worth the correspondence is “invaluable”.
+Although he spent ‘thousands of pounds’ on the collection of more than 600 letters, Mark Hignett believes in terms of historical worth the correspondence is ‘invaluable’.

-“Such letters are extremely rare because they were incriminating – gay men faced years in prison with or without hard labour,” Mr Hignett said.
+“Such letters are extremely rare because they were incriminating – gay men faced years in prison with or without hard labour.